basharast/AstifanSystem/README.md

 In 2020 it was ready

-The project need more support to complete the last built-in tool (Templates management)
+The project need more support to complete the last stage:

+- Templates management

+- React Integration

+- NodeJS Integration

 This project can be a more secure options other than WordPress in the future